-- Proof of financial means: The above letter (in Spanish, provided by Suffolk Madrid) is usually sufficient, but as a safeguard you should take additional information, such as (any ONE of the following): 1) Notarized letter from your parents or legal guardians assuming full financial responsibility for at least $1,000 per month for your education in Spain.
-Suggested wording: "I hereby certify that I'm the (father/mother/other) of (...), will support him/her with a monthly allowance of at least $1,000 while he/she is in Spain and that I'm financially responsible for any emergency that may arise".
+- Proof of financial means: The acceptance letter from Suffolk indicates that your room and board is included in your tuition and fee payment.
+Some consulates may also require any ONE of the following): 1) Notarized letter from your parents or legal guardians assuming full financial responsibility for at least 100% IPREM (see www.iprem.com.es).
+Suggested wording: "I hereby certify that I, the (father/mother/guardian) of (student’s name), will support him/her with a monthly allowance of at least (amount) while he/she is in Spain and that I am financially responsible for any emergency that may arise".
 This letter will need to be notarized; your local bank normally provides notary services.
-2) Copy of your merit scholarship and/or financial award letter 3) Personal bank account statements showing at least $1000 per month of stay.
+2) Copy of your merit scholarship and/or financial award letter 3) Personal bank account statements showing funds that cover at least the monthly IPREM.

 - Visa fee (most consulates only accept a MONEY ORDER).
 See the consulate’s website the most current fee and required payment methods.

 - Non-U.S. citizens must present their U.S. residency card or visa status.

 - For those who will be under 18 years old when you arrive to Spain – a notarized authorization from your parent/guardian to travel and study abroad.

 For students staying longer than 180 days, there are two additional requirements: